Thursday, November 21, 2024

 Badjie, visibly emotional, narrated to The Fatu Network the horrendous and despicable acts that had happened on the boat, leading to the killings of some Gambians.

 “The first person who died was a young boy.
-He felt asleep on the boat and when he abruptly woke up, he was terrified and said that he wanted to go back to his mother.
+He fell asleep on the boat and when he abruptly woke up, he was terrified and said that he wanted to go back to his mother.
 When he said that, the captains said he was a witch, and they started hitting him hard.
-They later tied him.
-And anytime the wind blows to a certain extent, these captains would say that happened because of the boy, and they [would go] back and hit him again.
+They later tied him, and anytime the wind blew to a certain extent, these captains would say that happened because of the boy, and they [would go] back and hit him again.
 [This happened] until he died,” he narrated, adding that his body was thrown into the sea a day after he was killed.

-Following that tragic incident, as per Badjie, another Gambian, whom he identified as a soldier who did not want to mention his name during the journey because he did not inform his family or friends that he was embarking on such a journey, felt bad and punched one of the captains for what they did to the young Gambian.
+Following that tragic incident, another Gambian, whom Badjie identified as a soldier who did not want to mention his name during the journey because he did not inform his family or friends that he was embarking on such a journey, felt bad and punched one of the captains for what they did to the young Gambian.
 Moments later, they attacked him too, and eventually killed him.

 “He was first stabbed in the eyes.
 This is a man who said his parents had only him, and he was married with a kid.
 Blood was pouring from his eyes, and I had to give him my shirt.
 Later, around 5 a.m., they came back and stabbed him in the head.
 That was it.
 He told me that he was not going to make it, that’s how he [took] his last breath,” said Badjie as he took a moment of silence, struggling to hide his emotions.